Q: What am I paying for if these medications are free?

 - tracking your enrollment with the Assistance Programs and managing the timetable for your refill requests and annual renewals

 Q: How much will I pay for membership in your organization?

-A: Following an initial $50 application fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $35/month or $25 per medication.
+A: Following an initial $50 application fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $49/month and $20 per medication there after.
 At this price, our members typically save at least 70-80% of the retail cost they would be paying at a pharmacy.

 Q: What if I decide to cancel my membership?
 Am I eligible for a refund?